 F. The Rifle, Pistol, and Shotgun Directors shall be the managers of their particular disciplines and be the spokesperson for that discipline in meetings with the Board of Directors.
 A Director may appoint various assistants for specific events or activities of groups or members in general.

 G. In the event a Director is unable to serve, the Board of Directors shall appoint a person to the vacant office.

 ARTICLE VIII – SUSPENSION OR EXPULSION

-Any member suspended or expelled by the Executive Committee may appeal to the full membership of the club.
+D. Any member suspended or expelled by the Board of Directors may appeal to the full membership of the club.
 Such appeal shall be made in writing to the Secretary who will notify the President.
 The President will call a special meeting of the club for the purpose of acting on the appeal.
-The Secretary shall give at least 15 days’ notice by email, social media and the club website to all members of the club in good standing stating the date, time, place and reason for such special meeting.
-At the meeting of the full club, the Secretary will read the original charges, the supporting affidavits, and will read or display the accompanying exhibits, and will read the minutes of the special meeting of the Executive Committee at which the charges were heard and action taken.
+The Secretary shall give at least 15 days’ notice via email, social media and/or the club website to all members of the club in good standing stating the date, time, place, and reason for such special meeting.
+At said meeting, the Secretary will read the original charges, the supporting affidavits, will read or display the accompanying exhibits, and will read the minutes of the special meeting of the Board of Directors at which the charges were heard, and action taken.
 A full hearing will be given to the accuser and the accused.
-A vote will be taken by ballot of the members in good standing present, and a two-thirds vote shall be required to reverse the action of the Executive Committee.
+A vote will be taken by ballot of the members in good standing present, and a two-thirds vote of those members present shall be required to reverse the action of the Board of Directors.

 ARTICLE X – AMENDMENTS